 Learning something once is enough of a challenge—so how are your employees doing when it comes to retaining that information in the long term?

-Training leaders in companies have a simple goal: teach workers to do their job more effectively.
+Training leaders have a simple goal: teach workers to do their job more effectively.
 They try to give them the skills and knowledge they need to succeed in their day-to-day activities, but more often than not, it’s this translation from theory to practice that trips people up.
 Companies expect employees to get back to work after training and figure out for themselves how to incorporate their learning into their work.

 Luckily, training leaders can make the content of their eLearning courses really stick if they follow some simple tricks.

 Here are some ideas to help your employees apply what they’ve learned:

 No matter how great your eLearning course is—no matter how engaging the content—participants in your course might leave the course feeling, or being, unprepared to actually apply what you have taught them.